 • 17-55mm – Best walk around lens for crop sensor Canon DSLRs.

-• 10-18mm – Most affordable ultra wide angle zoom (for landscapes and real estate).
+• 10-18mm – Affordable ultra wide angle zoom (landscapes and real estate).

 • 55-250mm – Best budget telephoto to complement your kit lens today.